ottojo/ADIS/Assignment6/manuel/README.md

     sudo apt install nodejs nginx redis
     ```

 2. Inside the *node* folder, a single Roary instance can be run using `npm start`.
 However, we're going to run multiple instances of Roary in order to enable higher throughput (because Node.js is single-threaded).
-We use the *pm2* package manager for this.
+We use the *pm2* process manager for this.
 In order to install all dependencies and the *pm2* process manager, run e.g.:

     ```console
     cd node